• Skip to primary navigation

 • Choose any potatoes you prefer.

-• If you've bought pure garlic powder, it's pretty easy to substitute it with fresh cloves.
+• If you've bought pure garlic powder, it's easy to substitute it with fresh cloves.
 One clove of garlic equals about ⅛th of a teaspoon of garlic powder – not much, so it's worth starting small and tasting as you go!

 • Any mushrooms work well.